marklysze/Magic-Pocket-Control-ESP32/README.md

 | URSA Mini Pro 12K | ... | Not Tested |
 | URSA Mini Pro 12K OLPF | ... | Not Tested |

-If you're in Sydney, Australia and would be able to lend me a camera I haven't tested for a day to test I'd be happy to do that.
+If you're in Sydney, Australia and would be able to lend me a camera I haven't tested for a day to test so we know it works, that would be amazing.

 # Why?
 My primary objective was to convert a Windows-based application I had for controlling my cameras to a small portable device.

+These devices are so small, portable, and don't require much power.

 I'm opening up to the community who may find this useful or would like to contribute to it.
 Any contribution you make will be appreciated!